How to apply for a parenting order for day-to-day care (custody) of a child within NZ

-Applications for day-to-day care of children are made to the Family Court, by applying for a parenting order under the CARE OF CHILDREN ACT 2004.
+Applications for day-to-day care of children in New Zealand are made to the Family Court, by applying for a parenting order under the CARE OF CHILDREN ACT 2004.

 What is "day-to-day care"?